-commit to develop compatible strategies in prevention, information, education and awareness, intelligence and anti-trafficking law enforcement efforts, and agree to develop best practices to address human trafficking through sharing resources for training, through mentoring and through the development of cross-border working groups.
+WHEREFORE the (OAGNM) and the (OAGCH) commit to develop compatible strategies in prevention, information, education and awareness, intelligence and anti-trafficking law enforcement efforts;

+WHEREFORE the (OAGNM) and the (OAGCH) agree to develop best practices to address human trafficking through sharing resources for training, through mentoring and through the development of cross-border working groups.

-We believe this collaborative approach will help protect children as well as others who fall victim to human traffickers by providing the framework for our states, and our respective countries, to unify our efforts to help stop these crimes against children and other victims.
+We believe this agreement will help protect children as well as others who fall victim to human traffickers by providing the framework for our states, and our respective countries, to unify our efforts to help stop these crimes against children and other victims.

 The fight to protect children in New Mexico was also aided by the recent adoption of a law that defines the practice of human trafficking as a felony crime.
+The Director of my Border Violence Division, Maria Sanchez-Gagne, was instrumental in formulating and drafting this legislation.
 Our biggest challenge was to convince legislators and the public in general that human trafficking was not the same as the smuggling of contraband or even other human beings, for which many laws already apply.
 Fortunately, we were successful and New Mexico is now in step with surrounding states on both sides of the border that have similar laws making human trafficking a serious crime.

-Our anti-human trafficking law also includes provisions for state services to victims until they can qualify for services under the federal Trafficking Victims Protection Act.
+Our anti-human trafficking law includes provisions for state services to victims until they can qualify for services under the federal Trafficking Victims Protection Act.
 Federal authorities have stated they believe, as a result of the New Mexico law, cases of human trafficking will begin to be identified, particularly within the commercial sex industry.